 On April 10, 2018, a jury trial concluded in an additional patent infringement case brought by VirnetX against Apple, referred to as the Apple II case, in which the jury returned a verdict against Apple for infringement and awarded VirnetX damages in the amount of over \$502 million.
-On April 11, 2018, in a second phase of the Apple II trial, the jury found Apple's infringement to be willful.
-On August 30, 2018, the federal trial court in the Eastern District of Texas entered a final judgment and rulings on post-trial motions in the Apple II case.
-The court affirmed the jury's verdict of over \$502 million and granted VirnetX's motions for supplemental damages, a sunset royalty and royalty rate of \$1.20 per infringing device, along with pre-judgment and post-judgment interest and costs.
-The court denied VirnetX's motions for enhanced damages, attorneys' fees and an injunction.
-The court also denied Apple's motions for judgment as a matter of law and for a new trial.
-An additional sum of over \$93 million for costs and pre-judgment interest was subsequently agreed upon pursuant to a court order, bringing the total award to VirnetX in the Apple II case to over \$595 million.
-Apple filed an appeal of the judgment in the Apple II case with the U.S. Court of Appeals for the Federal Circuit, and on November 22, 2019, the Federal Circuit affirmed in part, reversed in part and remanded the Apple II case back to the District Court.
-The Federal Circuit affirmed that Apple infringed two of the patents at issue in the case, and ruled that Apple is precluded from making certain patent invalidity arguments.
-However, the Federal Circuit reversed the judgment that Apple infringed two other patents at issue, vacated the prior damages awarded in the Apple II case, and remanded the Apple II case back to the District Court for further proceedings regarding damages.
-On April 23, 2020, the District Court ordered a new trial on damages in the Apple II case, which was delayed by the coronavirus pandemic and started on October 26, 2020.
-On October 30, 2020, the jury awarded VirnetX \$503 million in damages and specified a royalty rate of \$0.84 per infringing device.
-In January 2021, the District Court entered final judgment affirming the iury award and the parties separately agreed on additional costs and interest of over \$75 million, subject to Apple's appeal.
-On February 4.
-2021, Apple filed a notice of appeal with the U.S. Court of Appeals for the Federal Circuit in the Apple II case.
+On April 11, 2018, in a second phase of the Apple II trial, the jury found Apple's infringement to be wilfful.
+On August 30, 2018, the federal trial court in the Eastern District of Texas entered a final judgment and nulings on post-trial motions in the Apple II case.
+The court affirmed the jury's verdict of over \$502 million and granted VirnetX's motions for supplemental damages, a sunset royalty and royalty rate of \$1.20 per infringing device, along with pre-judgment interest and costs.
+The court defined the jury's verdict of the Apple II case the Apple II case to a court order, bringing the total award to VirnetX is motions for ijudgment a a matter of law and for a new trial.
+An additional sum of over \$93 million for costs and pre-judgment interest was subsequently agreed upon pursuant to a court order, bringing the total award to VirnetX is the biptirt Court.
+The Federal Circuit affirmed the apple II case in part, reversed in part, reversed he paple II case back to the District Court.
+The Federal Circuit affirmed the Apple II case, and remanded the Apple II case back to the District Court.
+The Federal Circuit affirmed the Apple II case, and remanded the Apple II case back to the District Court.
+The Federal Circuit affirmed the apple II case, and remanded the Apple II case back to the District Court.
+The Federal Circuit firmed that Apple is precluded from making certain patent invalidity arguments.
+However, the Federal Circuit affirmed the Apple II case, which was delayed by the coronavirus pandemic and started on October 26, 2020.
+On October 30, 2020, the District Court ordered a new trial on damages in the Apple II case, which was delayed by the coronavirus pandemic and started on October 26, 2020.
+On October 30, 2020, the jury